Residential bridging loans

 When is residential bridging typically used?

 Regulated bridging is designed for homeowners facing a timing problem that a standard mortgage cannot solve quickly enough.
-The four scenarios below cover the most common reasons people take out a residential bridging loan.

 Breaking a property chain